KingShark1/insect-classifier/README.md

 python main.py
 ```

-AlexNet's training would begin as follows
+AlexNet's or GoogleNet's training would begin as follows
 <img src="/results/Screenshot from 2022-04-16 20-48-12.png">